 How the Fiver Challenge works

-Students will use £5 pledges to get their pupil business ideas off the ground during the four weeks of the challenge, aiming to make as much profit as they can.
+Pupils will use £5 pledges to get their business ideas off the ground during the four weeks of the challenge, aiming to make as much profit as they can.
 Here’s how…

 Four Week Programme Plan